Attribute (programming): Multi-valued databases

 On many post-relational or multi-valued databases systems, relative to SQL, tables are files, rows are items, and columns are attributes.
 Both in the database and code, attribute is synonymous with property and variable although attributes can be further defined to contain values and subvalues.

 The first of these databases was the Pick operating system.
 Two current platforms include Rocket U2's Universe and InterSystems' Caché.

+Python

+In Python, attributes are called decorators, which are any callable that can extend or modify another function, variable or class without changing its source code.
+A decorator is denoted with @, and appears above the declaration.